Affiliate links on Android Authority may earn us a commission. Learn more.

 Tile vs AirTag network

-Tile has a large user base, with over 35 million devices sold as of 2021.
-This means that over 35 million other products can help you locate your Tiles.
-While this may seem like a huge number, it pales compared to Apple’s Find My network.
+Tile has a large user base, and all other users rocking the Tile app can help you locate your trackers.
+That said, the network pales compared to Apple’s Find My network.
 Apple often claims the Find My network is comprised of “hundreds of millions of Apple devices.”
-Some reports even claim it is closer to a billion.
+As of 2022, Statista claims there are over 1.3 billion active users!

 This doesn’t surprise us.
 Apple is one of the most popular tech brands.
 Just think of how many iPhones, iPads, and Macbooks are out there helping you find your AirTag.
 A lot of people don’t even know about AirTags and are helping improve the network.
 Meanwhile, only other Tile users are part of the Tile network.